AresMUSH/aresmush/game/plugins/fs3skills/help/skills.md

     `help sheet` - View your character sheet.
     `help app` - View the progress of your character application.
     `help goals` - Set up your goals and RP hooks.

+The FS3 System Copyright 2007 by Linda Naughton (aka Faraday) and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (http://creativecommons.org/licenses/by-nc-sa/4.0/).